Aspect ratio (aeronautics)

-In aeronautics, the aspect ratio of a wing is the ratio of its span to its mean chord.
-It is equal to the square of the wingspan divided by the wing area.
+In aeronautics, the aspect ratio of a wing (AR) is a measure of its length relative to its width.
+Mathematically, it is defined as the square of the wingspan divided by the wing area.
+For wings of constant chord, this simplifies to the ratio of span to chord.
 Thus, a long, narrow wing has a high aspect ratio, whereas a short, wide wing has a low aspect ratio.

 Aspect ratio and other features of the planform are often used to predict the aerodynamic efficiency of a wing because the lift-to-drag ratio increases with aspect ratio, improving the fuel economy in powered airplanes and the gliding angle of sailplanes.

 Definition

 The aspect ratio $\text{AR}$ is the ratio of the square of the wingspan $b$ to the projected wing area $S$, which is equal to the ratio of the wingspan $b$ to the standard mean chord $\text{SMC}$: